eqcorrscan/EQcorrscan/README.md

 # Installation
 Installation has been tested on both OSX and Linux (Ubuntu), and now Windows systems.
-We support Python versions 2.7 and 3.5.
-The codes likely work on Py 3.4 too, but we currently don't test this and recommend users to work in Py 3.5.
+We support Python versions 2.7, 3.4 and 3.5.

 Note that, although we support Windows, EQcorrscan is optimized for linux style distributions, it will work on Windows, but everything